Infinidoge/universe/readme.md

 Miscellaneous scripts that I use elsewhere as part of my configuration.

 - `bwrap.bash`: A bubble-wrap script used for running Nix on systems where it shouldn't be.
 See https://ersei.net/en/blog/its-nixin-time
-- `install-doom.bash`: A script to install Doom Emacs if it doesn't already exist

 ### `/hosts`